 Working across a group of schools and early learning services or a Community of Learning | Kāhui Ako, the Learning Support Facilitator connects disability and learning support services and other government agencies in the community to tailor support for individual students.
 They also work with providers and services to share data and identify patterns of need across groups of early learning services and schools, Kāhui Ako and communities.

 We propose to build on this approach by introducing a school-based learning support coordinator role.
 This role will work closely with the Learning Support Facilitator.
 They will simplify the system and make it easier for families and whānau to access services, and build skills in schools and early learning services.

-The Learning Support Coordinator (previously known as a Special Education Needs Coordinator or SENCO) will be the primary contact for parents and whānau and support them to work with their school.
+The Learning Support Coordinator will be a primary contact for parents and whānau and support them to work with their school.